ravichandu901/Power-BI-Superstore-/README.md

 date and YTD Sales.
 Using line chart Sales between two dates can be analyzed
 ● Used Bar Graph for sales by sales agent Analysis
 ● Used Set and filter for extracting top 5 products from product by sales Bar graph
-● Created Donut chart in Tableau for sales by category analysis and Bar graph for sales by sub-category
+● Created Donut chart in Power BI for sales by category analysis and Bar graph for sales by sub-category
 ● Created Cards for total sales this year, last year and growth and using text table for sales breakdown